Traditional Chinese Medicine

 manipulate Qi, focusing it where it is needed.

-The conventional method of applying herb therapy is to make a decoction
+The conventional method for applying herbal therapy is by decoction

 - a strong "tea" made by simmering raw herbs in water.